Why Business Apps Development Succeed or Fail & How to Avoid Costly Mistakes

 The best way to think about Ideas & Execution along with your Business Strategy is to imagine that your application as a car:

 - Your Business Strategy is the engine: it brings your app to life and is comprised of multiple interacting parts and pieces

 - Your Business Model: Free vs Pay to Download vs Pay-For-More Features is the radiator or A/C that prevents everything from overheating or blowing up, which requires responding to change over just following the plan, as it will keep you and your team cool instead of sweating

 - Your Team and how they Execute: the wheels that keep your app in motion, can cause a breakdown and result in you being stranded if communication and collaboration break down

 Everything from the Marketing to Monetization Strategy, Short Term (ST) to Long Term (LT) plans requires keeping an eye on how each aspect of the app development process is performing.
 When everything is being monitored, maintained, and documented, your company will be able to prevent wasting time, money, and resources.
 It's only when each moving part and employee receives the support and direction they may need to make the adjustments necessary when things change, that everything is running efficiently toward success.
 Planning for Success in App Development

-Some of the factors that will influence how well an app performs include (Top 4 Reasons Why Most Mobile Apps Fail To Perform):
+Some of the factors that influence how well an app performs include:

 - Inadequate Conceptualization